api-platform/docs/core/operations.md

 #### Entity Retrieval

-If you want to bypass the automatic retrieval of the entity in your custom operation, you can set the parameter `_api_receive` to `false` in the `defaults` attribute:
+If you want to bypass the automatic retrieval of the entity in your custom operation, you can set `"read"=false` in the operation attribute:

 ```php
 <?php